The love of God is greater far

 The love of God is greater far.
 Frederick Martin Lehman* (1868-1953).

-According to Hymnary.org. and the Cyber Hymnal, this hymn dates from 1917, although stanza 3 is taken from a text that is much older.
+This hymn was first published in Songs That Are Different, Book 1 (Pasadena, CA: Lehman Songs Co., 1918), edited Lehman.
+It was copyrighted in 1917.
+Stanza 3 is taken from a text that is much older.
 The first two stanzas, and the refrain, are by Lehman:

 The love of God is greater far Than tongue or pen can ever tell; It goes beyond the highest star, And reaches to the lowest hell; The guilty pair, bowed down with care, God gave His Son to win; His erring child he reconciled, And pardoned from his sin.